 Configure all sources as either transmitters or receivers.
 Create a frequency sweep set-up with a specified center frequency, bandwidth and number of subcarriers.
 Assign subcarriers and transmit powers to each transmitter.

-Specify noise power and transmitter sources to be decoded.
-Calculate mutual information for linear and or optimal decoding strategies.
+Specify the noise power and which transmitters are to be decoded.
+Calculate mutual information for linear and/or optimal decoding strategies.

-Assuming -90dBm of noise power at the base station and 100mW of transmit power for the UEs (50mW per antenna), we calculate the MIMO capacity of user 3 over each subcarrier to every one of the base stations.
-As can be seen base-station 4 has the best connection to user 3 with about 110 Mb/s of rate for each subcarrier which is equivalent to about 11 bits per transmission and would require 2048 QAM modulation order.
+Assuming -90 [dBm] of noise power at the base station and 100 [mW] of transmit power for the UEs (50mW per antenna), we calculate the MIMO capacity of user 3 over each subcarrier to every one of the base stations.
+As can be seen, base station 4 has the best connection to user 3 with about 110 [Mb/s] of rate for each subcarrier which is equivalent to about 11 bits per transmission and would require 2048 QAM modulation order.
 The base-station with the best connection is also displayed above in the uplink system configuration section.
-This is intuitively expected from the geometric set-up as that sector base station has its main beam pointing at the two UEs.
+This is intuitively expected from the geometric set-up as that base station's sector has its main beam pointing at the two UEs.
 Also notice that even while the two UEs are interfering over the subcarriers at the base station, with a MIMO array and optimal receiver processing the interference is mitigated and very high rate per symbol is achieved.

-When we plot mutual information vs transmit power we expect ZF receiver to be inferior to MRC at low transmit powers and to become increasingly better at higher transmit powers.
-In the ideal scenario with no noise/interference zero-forcing receiver can perfectly invert the channel and so it would become equivalent to LMMSE detector.
-On the other hand at low transmit powers, MRC and LMMSE receivers are essentially equivalent.
-Both of those intuitive results are verified in the workflow.
+When we plot mutual information against transmit power we expect the ZF receiver to be inferior to MRC at low transmit powers and to become increasingly better at higher transmit powers.
+In the ideal scenario with no noise/interference the zero-forcing receiver can perfectly invert the channel and so it would become equivalent to the LMMSE detector.
+On the other hand at low transmit powers, the MRC and LMMSE receivers are essentially equivalent.
+Both of those intuitive results are verified in this workflow.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.